fluent/fluentd-docs-gitbook/guides/free-alternative-to-splunk-by-fluentd.md

 $ cd kibana-6.1.0-linux-x86_64
 ```

-Once installation is complete, start Kibana and run `./bin/kibana`.
-You
+Once the installation is complete, start Kibana i.e. `./bin/kibana`.
+You can
-can modify Kibana's configuration via `config/kibana.yml`.
+modify its configuration file (`config/kibana.yml`).

 ```
 $ ./bin/kibana